Martyn0324/Diana/README.md

 A nanomachine would probably be like a submarine in a cellular scale.
 As such, its vision could work in the same way as a submarine: through ultrasounds.
 Adapting UNet in order to use ultrasound images might be interesting for this.
 Alas, it still isn't possible to use ultrasound in a cellular scale in order to detect changes inside a cell withouth damaging it(ultrasound might, even, cause cellular damage, being used as a mechanism to extract DNA in biotech field).
 Unfortunately, the problem here is probably developing a equipment able to launch and detect ultrasound or another waves that will have a wavelength as small as a cell(micrometers).
 If such equipment exists, it wouldn't be hard to pass the detected wavelengths to a Neural Network.
 Simply multipling values might be enough.

+## Adhesion

+In order to properly perform its work, such submarine would require to move through the blood flow and, when getting close/detecting an pathological element, would have to fix itself to some surface or even to the pathogen itself.
+A possibility for this would be using cadherins, a biomolecule used by cells to attach themselves to each other.
+It would be interesting to take a look at macrophages and neutrophils cadherins, since they're able to attach to any cell(and even to non-biological components, like India Ink and dust particles).

+## Deletion

+The most obvious way to remove a pathological cell from the body would be simply destroying it through cellular damage.
+This could be made through nanoscopic scalpels or through other mechanisms, such as applying ethanol 100% or ultrasound.
+However, doing so could release into the closer areas mollecules that could induce apoptosis(substances that are normally present within the cells).
+Immunoglobulins are too specific, and not all pathogens could have their apoptosis induced through factors like Tumoral Necrosis Factors(TNFs), like what happens with some cancer cells.

+## Extraction

+The ideal for making such nanomachines would be using biological composites, that could be degraded by the body, such as proteins and lipids.
+However, if this were possible, it could also make the process more expensive, as the nanomachine would be lost after each operation.
+So, an alternative would be making it from a sterile material that wouldn't trigger an immune response.
+After the operation is done, the nanomachine could go to a part of the body where it could be easily extracted, such as the forearm.
+There, it could induce an inflammation by damaging some healthy cells.
+The inflammation would increase blood flow through that part, making it easier for other nanomachines to get there and fix themselves.
+Inducing the formation of pustules could also help during this process.

+After all it's done, the nanomachine could be extracted from the biological material, cleaned up and used again.
+If it's the same size as a cell, it would have little room for being contaminated, right?